A father protocol for quantum broadcast channels: Introduction

 The paper is structured as follows.
 After introducing our notation and giving some background on quantum information in section \ref{sec:background}, as well as a quick review of the FQSW protocol in section \ref{sec:fqsw}, we present a high-level overview of the protocol in section \ref{sec:overview}.
 We then state and prove a one-shot version of the protocol in section \ref{sec:oneshot}, and then move on to the i.i.d. version of the protocol in section \ref{sec:iid}.
-Finally, we conclude in section \ref{sec:discussion}.
+Section \ref{sec:discussion} is devoted to a discussion of our results and outstanding issues.